breenatheseira/docker-tutorial/README.md

+Quick commands:
+- docker images : displays list of images in local system.
+- docker build -t [build-name] .  : builds images
+- docker push [username/repo_name]
+- docker pull [username/repo_name]
+- docker rm $(docker ps -a -q) : destroys all containers
+- docker rmi $(docker images -q) : destroys all images

 [
 'sudo' has to be prepended to run docker commands as docker needs to run as superuser to create TCP connections.

 Adding it to a (trusted) privileged user group is a security concern, as it does not prompt for password to run commands.

 So in the below commands, docker stands for sudo docker (aliased within bash) ]

-Basic Docker Project (following tutorial):
+### Basic Docker Project (following tutorial):

 1. Install docker
 2. Run command: